Želino Municipality: Geography

 The municipality borders Jegunovce Municipality to the north, the City of Skopje to the east, Tetovo Municipality to the northwest, Brvenica Municipality to the west, Sopište Municipality to the southeast, and Makedonski Brod Municipality to the south.

 The municipality includes the Kozjak Hydro Power Plant which created the associated artificial lake, the largest such lake in the country.

 Demographics

-This municipality has 18,988 inhabitants, according to the 2021 census.
+This municipality has 18,988 inhabitants, according to the 2021 North Macedonia census.
 Ethnic groups in the municipality: